OLC-Bioinformatics/redmine-docs/docs/analysis/snippy.md

 2) Strains too far apart.
 Snippy requires that the strains you want to compare to the reference be closely related to the reference.
 If you ask for a snippy-analysis with things that are not very related, the analysis will fail.
 In this case, look at the `core.txt` file that is uploaded to the redmine request.
 If there are sequences with 0 under "Aligned", remove those sequences from the request and re-submit.

+3) Why is the cleaned snp tree not showing my single-end sequences? - I'm not sure... the cleaning step(s) using gubbins appears to remove the minion (single-end) sequence data from the cleaned alignment when a multi-analysis is performed using both illumina and minion sequences.
+The `{}.snippy_core_alignment.iqtree.treefile`, which is generated before the cleaning steps, will contain all SEQIDS.

 ### Should I use Snippy or SNVPhyl?

 ...This depends on your goal...

 Snippy appears to be faster than SNVPhyl.
-It also allows use of both paired-end and single-end raw data files in the same analysis (whereas SNVPhyl currently **does not**).
+It also allows use of both paired-end and single-end raw data files in the same analysis (whereas SNVPhyl **currently does not**).

 A comparison of snippy vs SNVPhyl has not been conducted by our lab.
 The [SNVPhyl publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5628696/) does briefly discuss snippy.